dieulinhvt655/SA25-26_ClassN01_Group05/README.md

   Contains all design-related documents, covering system architecture, functional design, and database/data design.
 These files help visualize the system's structure and workflow, ensuring consistency during development.

 - **SRC/**
-  Contains the source code of the project, organized by modules or features.
+  Contains the source code of the project.

 - **README.md**
   Provides an overview of the project, instructions, and other essential information for understanding and using the repository.